The Future of Ekin Road

 No decisions have been made at this stage.
 We don’t know what will happen until we continue to investigate the options.
 The initial consultation was the start of the process.

 The scope of this work is flexible and we don’t currently know how long this will take.
 We appreciate that this is taking longer than we originally anticipated however this investigation needs to be done thoroughly before a decision on the estate can be made.
-We will continue to communicate with you in the meantime and letters will be sent to all tenants and homeowners with important information.

 The Council reviewed a number of estates with older stock that do not meet modern standards, particularly in relation to sustainability.
 Ekin Road was identified as a part of this review and the following reports relate to this: